Colophon

 Colophon is a fancy word to describe how this site was made.
 I designed and developed this site from scratch.
 It’s a playground where I experiment with new technology and write out my thoughts.

-The site has evolved from static HTML to static site generators such as Jekyll, Gatsby, and finally now AstroJS1.
+The site has evolved from static HTML to static site generators like: Jekyll, Gatsby, and finally now AstroJS1.

 Site requirements